SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ```

 But to load rules from the files we use different method.
-All the OSS files needs to be compiled to the
+OSS files are compiled to the
-TS class that are packaged along with the application.
+TS class and then are packaged along with the application.
 This is why we have in the `playground` or
 in the `metaui-evolution` app file called `user-rules.ts` which references all the available rules and then
 inside our module we have this line: